AlexRFarnes/animation-nation/README.md

 # Animation Nation

-> Animated classic Hamburguer menu with links with cool animation for in and out.
+> Animated classic Hamburguer menu and links with cool animation for in and out.

 ## Table of contents